 Why Talent is the Main Hero in Digital Transformation

 Talent is perhaps the most important pillar of digital transformation.
 It lays the foundation for implementing technology, processes, and organisational culture.
 Companies often tend to have tunnel vision.
 They think that investing in the latest technologies and processes would be enough to ensure that the organisation is updated and ready to take on the changing market.
 They forget that more than technology, it’s the people who matter more because they are the ones to implement and utilise this technology.
-Investing in talented staff might not ensure success but not investing in the right talent will make the climb quite difficult.
+Investing in talented staff might not ensure success but not investing in the right cloud specialty staffing for enterprises will make the climb quite difficult.

 Marina Boschert, the Managing Director of Accenture, in an interview with IDG, said that in a survey of several companies that started their digital transformation journey in 2020, more than 65% of them were unable to achieve their objectives and leverage the full benefits of digital transformation.
 The remaining 25% of companies were able to achieve success because they invested in their people, apart from spending on technology.
 After all, it’s the people who are responsible for leveraging those technologies and getting the most out of them.